FedeDP/libmodule/docs/src/module.rst

 .. c:function:: module_unsubscribe(self, topic)

   Unsubscribes the module from a topic.
+If module is not subscribed to topic, MODULE_OK will be returned.

   :param self: pointer to module's handler
   :param topic: topic to which unsubscribe.
 Note that topic must be registered before.
   :type self: :c:type:`const self_t *`
   :type topic: :c:type:`const char *`

-.. c:function:: module_tell(self, recipient, msg, size)
+.. c:function:: module_tell(self, recipient, msg, size, autofree)

   Tell a message to another module.